First impression on unpacking the Q702 test unit was the solid feel and clean, minimalist styling.

+When it was released last year, Company of Heroes was met with universal acclaim, with good reason.
+It brought to the forefront some of the most innovative RTS concepts milling about, and combined it with the hackneyed and humdrum Second World War setting to create a genre-defining classic.
 A little more than a year later, Relic has released the first expansion, bringing two new armies to the field, two new campaigns, plenty of maps -- and most importantly -- a hell of a lot of fun.

 The largest addition that Opposing Fronts brings to the original game is the inclusion of two new sides: the German Panzer Elite, and the British Army.
 The Panzer Elite are largely focused on the vehicle side of things, but they do eschew the heavy tanks for tank destroyers like the Marder III, and light vehicles such as armoured cars.
 Almost all of their units can be upgraded or specialised in some way, giving this side far more customisation than perhaps any other in the game.
 The British, however, are more constricting.
 They go into battle with only three mobile command trucks to call on for construction, and therefore are notably restricted in their unit makeup.
 What the British do excel at is taking and holding territory, having a natural edge towards defensive with powerful entrenchment abilities, such as slit trenches.
 While more expensive one-for-one, most of the British units can fight off more than their numbers if supplied with some of the leader units that are made available to the player that enhance the default abilities and strengths of British units.